fenago/snowflake-intro/lab_snowflake_sql_api/getting_started_snowflake_sql_api.md

 ## Submitting a Request to Execute a SQL Statement

-To submit a SQL statement for execution, send a [POST request to the /api/v2/statements/ endpoint](https://docs.snowflake.com/en/developer-guide/sql-api/reference.html#post-api-v2-statements):
+To submit a SQL statement for execution, send a [POST request to the /api/v2/statements/ endpoint]:

 ```
 POST /api/v2/statements?requestId=<UUID> HTTP/1.1